-Regulations are designed to contribute to a good learning environment by creating an atmosphere of safety, dignity and self-respect.
+The Board of Education and USD 263 regulations are designed to contribute to a good learning environment by creating an atmosphere of safety, dignity and self-respect.
 Dress and appearance must not present health or safety problems or cause disruption.